 Lotus exposed as late paying Renault powered team 10 May, 2014 Lotus has been exposed as the culprit team after supplier Renault complained about unpaid engine bills.
 Earlier in Barcelona, Renault chief Jean-Michel Jalinier warned that some of the French marque’s Formula 1 customers could soon have their turbo V6s turned off.
 Jalinier did not name the delinquent teams, but Lotus’ struggle to pay drivers and suppliers in 2013 was widely known.
 Red Bull is Renault’s de-facto ‘works’ team, so it is unlikely that Jalinier was referring to the reigning world champions.
 And the boss of the other Red Bull-owned team, Toro Rosso’s Franz Tost, said on Friday: “As far as I’m aware, we have paid everything.”
 The only other Renault-powered teams in 2014 are Lotus and backmarker Caterham, whose team boss Cyril Abiteboul said: “It’s a confidential issue but I’m happy since I’m on time to say that we are settled with invoices with Renault Sport Formula 1.”
 Lotus have yet to comment.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.